knowit/academy2022.knowit.no/README.md

 ## Contribution

 You are welcome to participate and contribute, especially if you are an employee of [Knowit AS](https://www.knowit.no).
+If you would like to contribute please send an email to academy@knowit.no.